w3c/wai-people-use-web/_people-use-web/tools-techniques.md

     with information.
 -   **Reduced interface**{:#reduced} – representation of the content
-    that only shows most relevant information or more frequently used functions; for instance, by hiding other parts of the content that can distract users.
+    that only shows most relevant information or more frequently used functions; for example, by hiding other parts of the content that can distract users.
 -   **Screen magnification**{:#display} – changing the settings of the
     web browser, operating system, or screen to enlarge or reduce text